yunho7464/yunho7464.github.io/_projects/4_project.md

 ---

 <b> About this Project: </b>
-In response to reading difficulties encountered by those with low vision, we created a gaze-aware tool offering both visual and auditory cues tailored to user's gaze patterns.
-Primary features encompass highlighting the intended reading line and aiding in the recognition of difficult words.
+In response to reading difficulties encountered by people with low vision, we designed gaze-aware reading aids offering visual and auditory cues tailored to the user's gaze patterns.
+Primary features include highlighting the intended reading line and reading difficult words aloud.

 <b> My main contributions: </b>

 •   Created a word-difficulty dataset for low-vision people by identifying hesitations and misreads

 •   Developed hypotheses about the causes of misreads, referring to natural language processing (NLP) and psycholinguistic research

-•	Analyzed gaze data to investigate difficult-word detection algorithms
+•   Analyzed gaze data to investigate difficult word detection algorithms